eosdac/eosdac-api/README.md

 - RabbitMQ ([Install](https://www.rabbitmq.com/download.html))
 - Available State History node
 - MongoDB
-- NodeJS v10
+- NodeJS v12

 ## Components

-The `eosdac-api` consists of 3 components
+The `eosdac-api` consists of 4 components

 ### Filler

 This reads from the state history node and can be run in parallel to process many streams during replay.
 The filler listens for interested contracts specified in the config file and if detected, the transaction is put into a queue for later processing from the binary.

 It only processes enough of a given transaction instead of deserialising all of the payload to save cpu cycles.

+### Block Range Processor

+When the filler is started with the `-r` flag, it will split the replay range into many block ranges and put them on the queue.

+This process monitors this queue and pulls a range of blocks from the state history.

 ### Processor